Action-to-Action Flow Matching: Evaluation

 Furthermore, the sampling efficiency results in Fig. \ref{training_efficiency} (Right) reveal that \m{} quickly reaches and maintains a high performance ceiling as the number of demonstrations increases.
 In contrast, both DDPM-UNet and FM-UNet exhibit noticeable fluctuations and lower stability.
 This discrepancy likely stems from the increasing trajectory diversity in the increasing dataset of the \textit{Stack Cube} task, which may require higher model capacity or extended training epochs to accommodate.
 To validate this hypothesis, we conduct further evaluations on the DDPM-UNet and FM-UNet baselines.
 As illustrated in Fig. \ref{iterations_ddpm_fm}, their success rates gradually converge to 100\% as training epochs increase.

 Real-world test in Fig. \ref{real_test} (a) and Fig. \ref{real_test_close} (a) further shows that with only 30 training trajectories, A2A-Flow achieves a 100\% in-distribution success rate, outperforming DDPM-UNet and FM-UNet.
 Fig. \ref{real_test_close} (b) further illustrates that in the \textit{Open Drawer} task, the proposed algorithm achieves a shorter completion time, whereas DDPM-UNet and FM-UNet exhibit significant hesitation during the operation.
 Moreover, we further implement a pick-up location test.
 Two additional pick-up locations are added (Fig. \ref{real_test} (c)), each with only 10 demonstrations. \m{} demonstrates rapid adaptation and high success rates, showcasing its superior data efficiency in novel scenarios.
 Even at the edge of the field-of-view (FOV) (bottom-right location, Fig. \ref{camera_view}), \m{} sustains a viable success rate, underscoring its robustness to suboptimal visual inputs.
-These simulation and real-world results indicate that the proposed \m{} policy achieves superior performance, particularly in regimes characterized by limited training data and fewer training epochs.
+These results indicate that \m{} policy achieves superior performance, particularly in regimes characterized by limited training data and fewer training epochs.

 The quantitative results across 5 different tasks and 9 algorithms are summarized in Table~\ref{tab-30epochs}. \m{} consistently achieves the highest success rates.
 VITA, which similarly incorporates an inference consistency mechanism~\citep{gao2025vita}, also achieves a competitively high success rate.
-Notably, we find that given advanced transformer architectures and identical hyperparameters (e.g., chunk size, batch size), regression-based ACT achieves performance comparable to diffusion-based methods.
+Notably, we find that given advanced transformer architectures and identical hyperparameters, regression-based ACT achieves performance comparable to generation-based methods.
 This observation aligns with recent findings by~\citet{pan2025much}.